johnny-la/go-compiler/README.md

 ./build.sh
 ```

-Then, compile a Golang program as follows:
+Then, compile a Golang program as follows: (see *Important Notes* section below for list of supported language features):

 <pre>
 ./run.sh /path/to/<b>&lt;program-name&gt;</b>.go